-To mark the start of Tourism Month, the Department of Tourism is excited to announce that the Western Cape has been awarded the prestigious Safe Travels Stamp by the World Travel and Tourism Council (WTTC).
+To mark the start of Tourism Month, Minister David Maynier, the Western Cape Minister of Finance and Economic Opportunities., is excited to announce that the Western Cape has been awarded the prestigious Safe Travels Stamp by the World Travel and Tourism Council (WTTC).

 “With the launch of our “We Are Open” domestic tourism campaign last week, receiving the WTTC Safety Stamp is another indication that the Western Cape is ready to open safely and ready to start doing business again.”